LiquidSmokeX64/coffee/README.md

 There is no copying packages and such.
 Everything is downloaded and installed live for your installation.

-Don't like updating?
-I hear you..
+Don't like updating the hard way?
+I hear you.. we can do it better.

 CoffeeLinux Self-Updating Service is made just for you.
-No more waitimg for updates, with this service you just reboot (twice sometimes).
+No more waiting for updates, with this service you just reboot (twice sometimes).
 Seriously that's it.
 It takes care of all the maintenence for you in the background.
-You do nothing.
+You do nothing but have an active internet connection.

 This is Arch but better.
 Enjoy it with us.